Walter Willson Cobbett

-Walter Willson Cobbett (11 July 1847 – 22 January 1937) was an English businessman, amateur violinist and an influential patron of British chamber music from the decade before World War I until his death in 1937.
+Walter Willson Cobbett (11 July 1847 – 22 January 1937) was an English businessman, amateur violinist and an influential patron of British chamber music from the decade before World War I until he died in 1937.
 He was an innovative and astute businessman with an enthusiasm for the composition and performance of chamber music.
 Cobbett's business successes enabled him to focus on his musical interests from about 1905.

 Cobbett sponsored a series of competitions for the composition of new chamber music works by British composers and endowed the Cobbett Medal for services to chamber music.
-He devised and encouraged the adaption of a short musical form called a 'phantasy'.
+He devised and encouraged the adaptation of a short musical form called a 'phantasy'.
 He compiled and edited the two-volume Cobbett's Cyclopedic Survey of Chamber Music, published in 1929, a comprehensive review of the musical genre.

 Biography

 Early years

 Walter Willson Cobbett was born on 11 July 1847 at Blackheath in south-east London.
 His father was a businessman "of literary and musical tastes".

 Young Walter was sent to France and Germany "as a supplement to his education", where he received private tuition.
 In about 1861, when he was aged fourteen, Cobbett received a Guadagnini violin from his father and he began studying the instrument with Joseph Dando, who introduced chamber music to his young student.
 Cobbett was overtaken by a "consuming enthusiasm" for the musical genre when he heard the Hungarian violinist Joseph Joachim lead a quartet performing Beethoven compositions at St. James's Hall in London.
 Cobbett later described the experience as akin to the opening of "an enchanted world".
 He wrote: "From that moment onward I became a very humble devotee of this infinitely beautiful art, and so began for me the chamber music life".